-The Senior Board is the CFP’s highest body and is responsible for fulfilling the Council’s mission, the performance of its tasks, the definition of its plan of action and the approval of its internal regulations.
+The Senior Board is CFP’s highest body and is responsible for fulfilling the Council’s mission, the performance of its tasks, the definition of its action plan and the approval of its internal regulations.

 The Senior Board is a collegiate body and comprises five members, appointed by the Council of Ministers following a joint proposal from the Chair of the Court of Auditors and the Governor of the Bank of Portugal.
-The current members were appointed by Council of Ministers Resolutions no. 1/2012 (19 January), no. 35/2014 (18 November), no. 105/2017 (19 July) and no. 34/2019 (15 February).
+The current members were appointed by the Council of Ministers Resolutions no. 1/2012 (19 January), no. 35/2014 (18 November), no. 105/2017 (19 July) and no. 34/2019 (15 February).

 Nazaré da Costa Cabral is graduated in Law (1994), from the School of Law of the University of Lisbon and in Economics (2015) from Nova SBE - School of Business & Economics.
 Has a master's degree (1998) and PhD (2007) in Law also by the School of Law of the University of Lisbon.

 The CFP’s Chair is an Associate Professor at the School of Law, University of Lisbon, and has been a teacher at several Portuguese and foreign universities, working as a researcher with various articles and books published, mainly in the public finance, public budgeting and social security domains.

 Between 1997 and 2002 and between 2005 and 2007, Nazaré da Costa Cabral worked as a legal advisor and consultant in governmental offices within the Labour and Social Security areas.
 During this period, she also joined several working groups that reviewed legal diplomas in the social security field.